amare1990/LeaderBoard/README.md

 # Leaderboard

 > This web application project allows a user to add his/her name and score and see the recent scores of users that added their scores recently.
-Specifically, this milestone of the project is supposed to send and receive data from the given origin server and api end points.
-The milestone of this project also requires to display the data on the screen.
+Specifically, the second milestone of the project is supposed to send and receive data from the given origin server and api end points.
+The second milestone of this project also requires to display the data on the screen. the third mile stone of this project requires to add my styles to the project.
+To tailor to my CSS styles, I have add and updated the markup page, the CSS styles file and the JavaScript code file.

 ## Built With